How to Become a B.C. Conservation Officer

-Security screening assists the Conservation Officer Service in screening out individuals whose past behaviour suggests a significant risk of officer misconduct (e.g. dishonesty, substance abuse, violent behaviour, disregard for authority, etc.).
+Security screening assists the COS in screening out individuals whose past behaviour suggests a significant risk of officer misconduct, such as dishonesty, substance abuse, violent behaviour, or disregard for authority.

 Administered by the Police Services and Security Programs Branch, Ministry of Public Safety and Solicitor General, a thorough background investigation will be completed on applicants who accept a conditional offer of employment.
 This will include the following:

-- Police information systems check (e.g. level 4 criminal record check)
+- Police information systems check (level 4 criminal record check)

 - Verification of educational and employment history

 - Financial background check

 - Check of the Conservation Officer Online Reporting System (conducted by the COS)